 You can ride waves like this:

-There's wave sailing, and then there's storm sailing.
+There's wave sailing, then there's storm sailing.
 Storms like the one we're looking for don’t produce turquoise blue lines of peeling rights and lefts.
-Oh, no. This is victory at sea.
-Waves come from every angle and break in every direction.
-If you happen to be caught in the jaws of a beast, you’re going for a ride, so hang on.
-(But sometimes it's best not to.)
+Oh no. This is victory at sea.
+Waves come from every angle and break everywhere.
+If you happen to be caught in the jaws of a beast, you’re going for a ride, so hang on (or sometimes it's best not to).

 You can handle wind like this:

-Red Bull Storm Chase won’t run until peak gusts are touching 60 mph.
+Red Bull Storm Chase won’t run until peak gusts are touching 100kph.
 That’s about when your average human has trouble walking down the street.
-For this contest, you’ll need to hold on to a sail that's designed to catch even more wind.
+For this contest, you’ll need to hold on to a sail – designed to catch even more wind.
 You might need two people just to get your gear to the water.
-If you think you can handle that — or better yet, have actually done it before — please apply!
+If you think you can handle that, or better yet, have actually done it before, come on down!

 You think this looks like fun:

 You’ll crash.
 Everybody crashes.
-The question is: How well can you handle it?
+The question is… how well can you handle it?
 In a force-10 storm, taking a spill isn’t your standard rinse cycle.
-It’s a ride in a cement mixer truck.
+It’s a ride in a cement-mixing truck.

 You're ready to go, now: